 Wylie Undergraduate Essay Prize

-Applications for the Wylie Undergraduate Essay Medal 2023 were welcomed on the topic How can we address the gender gap in anaesthesia, as well as medicine in general?
+Applications for the Wylie Undergraduate Essay Medal 2024 are welcomed on the topic How does a 'well' workforce benefit patient safety?
 Essays must be written by an undergraduate medical student at a university in Great Britain or Ireland.
 The overall winner will receive the Wylie Medal in memory of Dr W Derek Wylie, President of the Association 1980-82.

-Applications were invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).
+Applications are invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).

 - All applicants should be the sole author of their essay.